Man charged over posting sex acts with co-workers' shoes to fetish site

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Palmerston North Number One Shoe employee has been arrested after allegedly taking candid photos of co-workers and customers before performing sex acts with their shoes.
+A Palmerston North Number One Shoes employee has been arrested after allegedly taking candid photos of co-workers and customers before performing sex acts with their shoes.

 In a series of documented incidents, the employee allegedly sniffed and spat and performed sex acts in workers' shoes and posted the evidence on an online foot fetish forum.